 the BCCNM board approved a temporary exemption with conditions to BCCNM standards of practice pertaining to employed student registrants allowing them to perform COVID-19 testing specimen collection under the regulatory supervision of a registered nurse (RN), registered psychiatric nurse (RPN), or nurse practitioner (NP).

-The BCCNM practice standard Use of Title requires ESRs to use the titles "Employed Student Nurse" and "ESN" or "Employed Student Psychiatric Nurse" and "ESPN" to inform others that the student's registration status is that of a learner and not a fully qualified professional.
+Use of Title practice standard requires ESRs to use the titles "Employed Student Nurse" and "ESN" or "Employed Student Psychiatric Nurse" and "ESPN" to inform others of their registration status with BCCNM.

-ESRs are responsible and accountable for their practice.
-The documents referenced below apply to ESRs even if the documents refer to practising nurses.
-If an ESR has a practice concern, they should speak with their supervising nurse first and, if necessary, contact a BCCNM Regulatory Practice Consultation at email@example.com.
+Employed Student Registrants practice standard, ESRs are responsible and accountable for their practice.
+All BCCNM standards and bylaws apply to ESRs even if the documents refer to practising nurses.
+If an ESR has a practice concern, they should speak with the nurse who is providing

 In order to work as a nursing student in a health care setting, you must be registered with BCCNM as an employed student registrant.